SenseNet/sncom-resources/_posts/2021-04-28-hey-olvy-whats-new.md

 Since we are working on our new SaaS model we are constantly thinking how could we improve each and every part of the service.
 For this reason we made a [design sprint](https://www.sensenet.com/blog/2021-03-24-sncom-design-sprint) to better understand the user journey and we are currently working hard to make our demo experience more seamless.

-Content creation is also top prior so we write documentation, tutorials, blogposts and so on.
-But how can we deliver these new stuff to our users the most effective way?
+Content creation is also top priority, so we write documentation, tutorials, blogposts and so on.
+But how can we share these new stuff with our users more effectively?

 We found a promising tool on [producthunt](https://www.producthunt.com/).
 The app is called [Olvy](https://olvy.co/) and it was #1 product of the day (back in 27 February) that's how we found it.

 We've added it first to the [admin ui](https://docs.sensenet.com/guides/getting-started) - a central place to manage sensenet repositories in the SNaaS model - to share useful information with our users, such as release notes, new and upcoming features.

-We were so amazed by this new solution that we've included it to each surface we have.
+We were so amazed by this new solution that we've included it to each public websites and apps we have.

 <p align="center">
 <img src="/img/posts/olvy/bellvariations.png" alt="olvy integration">